 The considerations made in determining significant influence or joint control are similar to those necessary to determine control over subsidiaries.

-The Group's investments in its associates and joint ventures are accounted for using the equity method.
+The Group's investments in its associates and joint ventures are accounted for using the equity method except where Group opts to measure venture capital investments under FVTPL.